Janesh7/CPP_DSA/13. Recursion/readme.md

--Is Merge sort In Place?
+- Is Merge sort In Place?

 No, In merge sort the merging step requires extra space to store the elements.

--Is Merge sort Stable?
+- Is Merge sort Stable?

 Yes, merge sort is stable.